Armandpl/armandpl_blog/pages/resume.md

 JEECE is one of the top 30 french junior enterprises.
 I have worked on two missions:

-* I developed the front-end for the complex sign up application, chat, product pages and appointment scheduling of a merchant website.
+* Developed the front-end for the complex sign up application, chat, product pages and appointment scheduling of a merchant website.
+Presented demos to the clients
-* I worked with a legacy codebase to add functionalities to an admin panel.
+* Upgraded an admin panel based on a legacy codebase.

 ## [Freelance](https://www.malt.fr/profile/armandduparclocmaria) Full-Stack developer

 ### December 2018 - January 2019

-* I developed a website allowing my client to sell betting prognostics as a subscription.
+* Designed and developed a website allowing my client to sell betting prognostics as a subscription.

 # Frameworks, tools and languages